Traffic law in Queensland

 If another person was driving your vehicle at the time of an accident, you are required to provide information to the police that will help identify the driver, including the identity of the person who you believed was in possession of the vehicle.
 Failing to provide this information to the police is an offence.

 All information contained within this article should be considered as general advice only.
-If you require further information please contact Cridland & Hua Lawyers.
+If you’re needing advice or assistance with legal matters, Cridland & Hua are the specialists amongst Brisbane Law Firms, practising exclusively in criminal and quasi-criminal law.
+Contact us today.